scottkwalker/Mind/README.md

     Mac: `brew install sbt`

-3. Increase 'permanent generation space' requirements for SBT.
+3. If you are using Java 7 then you should increase the 'permanent generation space' requirements for SBT.
+Note: PermGen is managed automatically in Java 8.

     Mac: Create the file `~/.sbtconfig` with the following content: